Embracing Diversity, Transforming Lives: Our DEIBA Commitment in Action

 The Alliance and Center for Excellence recognize equity as a larger societal construct (alongside inequity), and that prevailing disparities in issues such as education, income, employment, occupation, and health have traditionally been reinforced by institutions.

-The purpose of the Alliance/Center Equity Lens is to ensure that the process of strategic planning is deliberately inclusive and that decisions are evaluated to identify where there are opportunities for greater empowerment, and to identify when the process has failed to live up to the promise of equity.
+The purpose of the Alliance/Center Equity Lens is accountability; to ensure that our process of strategic planning is deliberately inclusive and that decisions are made in ways that promote empowerment.
+The Lens is also a way that we can reflect on moments that our processes or efforts have failed to live up to the promise of equity.

 • We commit to narrow racial disparities in society and advance social justice.